-SIGA Technologies, Inc. ("SIGA" or the "Company") is a bio-defense company engaged in the discovery, development and commercialization of products for use in defense against biological warfare agents such as Smallpox and Arenaviruses.
+SIGA Technologies, Inc. ("SIGA" or the "Company") is a bio-defense company engaged in the discovery, development and commercialization of products for use in defense against biological warfare agents such as smallpox and arenaviruses.
+In December 2005, the FDA accepted the SIGA's IND application for the Company's lead product, SIGA-246, an orally administered anti-viral drug that targets the smallpox virus.
 The Company is also engaged in the discovery and development of other novel anti-infectives, vaccines, and antibiotics for the prevention and treatment of serious infectious diseases.
 The Company's anti-viral programs are designed to prevent or limit the replication of viral pathogens.
 SIGA's anti-infectives programs are aimed at the increasingly serious problem of drug resistant bacteria and emerging pathogens.

-The financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Forms 10-Q and should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2005, included in the 2005 Form 10-K. All terms used but not defined elsewhere herein have the meaning ascribed to them in the Company's 2005 annual report and Form 10-K. In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair presentation of the results of operations for the six months ended June 30, 2006 are not necessarily indicative of the results expected for the full year.
+The financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Forms 10-Q and should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2005, included in the 2005 Form 10-K. All terms used but not defined elsewhere herein have the meaning ascribed to them in the Company's 2005 annual report and Form 10-K. In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair presentation of the results of the interim periods presented have been included.
+The results of operations for the three months ended March 31, 2006 are not necessarily indicative of the results expected for the full year.